Oluwasetemi/typescript-note/slides.md

   (someArg: number): boolean;
 };

+// Define the object type that will be constructed type SomeObject = {
+  message: string;
+};

 type SomeConstructor = {
   new (s: string): SomeObject;
 };

 function fn(ctor: SomeConstructor) {
   return new ctor("hello");
 }